spark-admissions-logo Free Consultation

 How Hard Is It to Transfer Colleges?

 Some colleges accept hundreds of transfer students every year; others rarely, if ever, have room for more than a handful.
-In general, bigger schools have more movement, which can make transferring in easier, but not always.
+In general, bigger schools have more movement, which can make transferring to those institutions easier, though not always.
 Your transfer application will be evaluated on the extent of your academic preparation, recommendation letters, and the strength of your story regarding why you are interested in transferring.

 How Much Does It Cost to Transfer Colleges?